For a faster, more profitable home sale

 The gorgeous wood slab mantle is the perfect partner for the brick and enhances the rustic look.

-Note how the neutral-colored wall color is carried up onto the ceiling, heightening and enlarging the feeling of space.
+Note how the neutral-colored paneled wall color is carried up onto the ceiling, heightening and enlarging the feeling of space.

-Gray remains a popular color into 2022.
-It's such an easy neutral color to design your home decor around--every color simply looks great next to it.
+It's such an easy neutral color to design your home decor around--any added color simply looks great next to it.

 Designer Tip: